Academic Writing Sequence of Courses

 CWP is a requirement for graduation from Goucher.
 We expect students to be able to write at the college level in multiple disciplines, for multiple purposes.
 Students may apply for CWP after completing WRT 181 and a Writing Enriched Curriculum (WEC) course in any discipline.

-Please label your digital portfolio folder with your full name and ID number.
-Please include the identifying information about both your WEC course and your WRT 181 course.
+Please label your digital portfolio folder with your full name and ID number and include the identifying information about both your WEC course and your WRT 181 course.